 Biography

-Benjamin Drapkin, M.D., Ph.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Division of Hematology and Oncology.
-He specializes in the care of lung cancer patients, with a focus on small cell lung cancer (SCLC).
+Benjamin Drapkin, M.D., Ph.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Hematology and Oncology

-Certified by the American Board of Internal Medicine in medical oncology, he joined the UT Southwestern faculty in 2020.
+Certified by the American Board of Internal Medicine in medical oncology, Dr. Drapkin joined the UT Southwestern faculty in 2020.

-Dr. Drapkin’s research focuses on SCLC clinical trials and translational research in SCLC and other aggressive neuroendocrine tumors.
-His laboratory leverages patient-derived xenograft (PDX) models to discover new targets and develop new therapies for these deadly diseases.
+Dr. Drapkin specializes in the care of lung cancer patients, with a focus on small-cell lung cancer.
+His research focuses on SCLC clinical trials and translational research in SCLC and other aggressive neuroendocrine tumors.
+His laboratory leverages patient-derived xenograft models to discover new targets and develop new therapies for these deadly diseases.
 He has published numerous academic articles.

 Education